 The Board and the Committee on Directors and Corporate Governance require that each Director be a recognized person of high integrity with a proven record of success in his or her field and have the ability to devote the time and effort necessary to fulfill his or her responsibilities to the Company.
 Each Director must demonstrate innovative thinking, familiarity with and respect for corporate governance requirements and practices, an appreciation of multiple cultures and a commitment to sustainability and to dealing responsibly with social issues.
-In addition, the Board conducts interviews of potential Director candidates to assess intangible gualities, including the individual's ability to ask difficult guestions and, simultaneously, to work collegially.
+In addition, the Board conducts interviews of potential Director candidates to assess intangible qualities, including the individual's ability to ask difficult questions and, simultaneously, to work collegially.
+Board Refreshment Under Muhtar Kent's leadership of the Board since 2009